Creating Embeddings

 To find a movie with a plot you define, you need to create an embedding for your text before you can query the vector index.

-For example, to find a movie about "A mysterious spaceship lands Earth", you need to:
+To find a movie about "A mysterious spaceship lands Earth", you need to:

 1. Create an embedding for the text "A mysterious spaceship lands Earth".